elenasavidge/Savidge2023/README.md

 figSX.ipynb are for supplemental figures.

-All satellite imagery can be visualized (https://worldview.earthdata.nasa.gov/) and downloaded (https://search.earthdata.nasa.gov/).
+All satellite imagery can be visualized (https://worldview.earthdata.nasa.gov/) and downloaded (https://search.earthdata.nasa.gov/) here.